-The Committee awarded 400,000 performance units to Mr. Harrison, our Chairman and CEO, in 2008.
-The award was made to maintain Mr. Harrison's total compensation and at-risk compensation at competitive levels and provide a retention incentive though 2019.
+The Committee awarded 400,000 performance units to Mr. Harrison, the Company's Chairman and CEO, in 2008.
+The award was made to maintain Mr. Harrison's total compensation and at-risk compensation at competitive levels and provide a retention incentive through 2018.